Latest Start ‘Em, Sit ‘Em Updates For Running Backs In NFL Fantasy Football Week 7

 Lions’ Kerryon Johnson at Miami Dolphins

 While Kerryon shares carries with LeGarrette Blount and Theo Riddick, most fans feel that Johnson is quickly showing that he’s the best running back on the team, so hopefully he gets the majority of the workload on Sunday.
-The Lions are facing a Dolphins’ D that has allowed enemy running backs over 90 yards per game, except for one outing, and the Miami defense ranks 28th in the NFL overall against running backs.
+The Lions are facing a Dolphins’ D that has allowed opposing running backs over 90 yards per game, except for one outing, and the Miami defense ranks 28th in the NFL overall against running backs.

 Fantasy football: Kerryon Johnson is a must-start this week.@kye_ill explains why: https://t.co/57eO8s4huV